There are many different tragedies that people tell.

 Tears pricked at Regina’s eyes.
 “Screw you,” she spat, and spun on her heel.
-“That’s a bad language word,” he said.
+“That’s a bad language word,” he said mockingly.
 She could hear the smirk in his voice.
-His immaturity annoyed her to no end, he knew.

 Her fists clenched.
 She wanted to punch him, but she wouldn’t.
 She knew he wouldn’t.
 Tristan would tattle and then she’d be well and truly screwed.